A. Housing Terms and Conditions

 While the University will make every effort to respect the privacy of the student, the university reserves the right of entry for inspection, verification of occupancy and repairs, or when there is reason to believe the Student Code of Conduct is being violated.
 The university also reserves the right of entry without notice in circumstances posing a threat to life or property or as reasonably necessary to preserve campus order and discipline.

 Solicitation within the residence halls is only permitted in compliance with applicable University policy and the approval of the Director of Residence Life.
 Research may be conducted in the halls only with the prior written approval of the Director of Residence Life and GSW’s Institutional Review Board.

 7. Conduct in the Residence Halls

 Students and their guests are expected to conduct themselves with proper regard for the rights, property, and privileges of other residents.
-Pets, solicitation of business, weapons, alcohol, controlled substances, alteration of locks, removal of university or other students’ furnishings, and tampering with any security or fire system is prohibited.
+Pets, solicitation of business, weapons, all tobacco products, controlled substances, alteration of locks, removal of university or other students’ furnishings, and tampering with any security or fire system is prohibited.
 Violations of these regulations may subject the individual to disciplinary action, confiscation of contraband, and removal from University housing or from the University itself.

 8. Quiet Hours

 Residence Life realizes that part of college is to socialize.
 However, we also feel that students that choose to study should be able to do that.
 Therefore, we have come up with the following quiet hours for specific times.

 - a.
 Students must vacate the building lobby by 9:00pm.
 Students will not be allowed to congregate past this time.
 (This includes sitting areas outside of the residence hall doors, porches, and courtyards)